 This post is the second in a series where we will go over examples of how MapR data scientist Joe Blue assisted MapR customers, in this case a regional bank, to identify new data sources and apply machine learning algorithms in order to better understand their customers.
 In this second part, we will cover a bank customer profitability 360° example, presenting the before, during and after.

 In this blog post, I’ll help you get started using Apache Spark’s spark.ml Logistic Regression for predicting cancer malignancy.
 Spark’s spark.ml library goal is to provide a set of APIs on top of DataFrames that help users create and tune machine learning workflows or pipelines.

-This blog post is the first in a series based on the ebook The Six Elements of Securing Big Data by security expert and thought leader Davi Ottenheimer.
-In his book, Davi outlines the rationale and key challenges of securing big data systems and applications.
-He does so using some great anecdotes and with good humor, making the book a good read whether you’re a white/grey/black hat, cyber superhero, or even if you’re not a security expert at all.
+This blog post is the second in a series based on the ebook The Six Elements of Securing Big Data by security expert and thought leader Davi Ottenheimer (Read Part 1).
+In his book, Davi outlines the rationale and key challenges of securing big data systems and applications, and he’s included some terrific anecdotes to make the entire book a quick and insightful read.

 Blog Sign Up